-Management and the Union shall each designate a minimum of one individual to act as Anti-Harassment Officers, and will cooperate to ensure that at least one of these shall be male and at least one shall be female.
+Management and the Union shall each designate a minimum of one individual to act as Anti-Harassment Officers, and will cooperate to ensure that at least one of these shall be male and at least one shall be a woman or gender-diverse person.
 Anti-Harassment Officers shall not be members of the Labour-Management Committee nor have other management responsibility for human resources.